ktor-doc-jp/ktor-doc-jp/advanced/engines.md

 }
 ```

-### The `ApplicationEngine` and `BaseApplicationEngine`
+## `BaseApplicationEngine`

 The interface `ApplicationEngine` with an abstract implementation of `BaseApplicationEngine` starts and stops the application.
 It holds the `ApplicationEngineEnvironment` as well as the constructed configuration of the application.

 This class has two methods:

-* The `start` method: connects to the `ApplicationEngineEnvironment.connectors` (from the environment), starts the environment, and starts and configures the engine to trigger execution of the `application` pipeline for each HTTP request with an `ApplicationCall`
+* The `start` method: connects to the `ApplicationEngineEnvironment.connectors` (from the environment), starts the environment,
+and starts and configures the engine to trigger execution of the `application` pipeline for each HTTP request with an `ApplicationCall`.
-* The `stop` method: stops the engine and the environment, and unregisters all items registered by the `start` method
+* The `stop` method: stops the engine and the environment, and unregisters all items registered by the `start` method.

-The `BaseApplicationEngine` exposes an `ApplicationEngineEnvironment` passed to the constructor and creates an `EnginePipeline`, which is used as an intermediary to pre-intercept the application pipeline.
-It also installs default transformations in the send and receive pipelines, and logs the defined connection endpoints.
+The `BaseApplicationEngine` exposes an `ApplicationEngineEnvironment` passed to the constructor and creates an `EnginePipeline`,
+which is used as an intermediary to pre-intercept the application pipeline.
+It also installs default transformations in the send and receive pipelines,
+and logs the defined connection endpoints.

 For example: